rbcavanaugh/easy-website-template/README.md

 -   You don't have to mess with formatting - it just looks nice

--   But you *can* mess around with formatting and themes if you would like
+-   But you *can* mess around with formatting and themes if you like

 -   Its FREE and you get a cool github URL aka immediate street cred

--   Setup is pretty simply - and it's a good time to learn a new tool anyway
+-   Setup is pretty simple - and it's a good time to learn a new tool anyway

 ## Resources